RealmeUpdater/realmeupdater.github.io/pages/about.md

 The project is not affiliated with Realme Inc. or ColorOS ROM Development Team.

-This is a standalone community driven project made for Realme users, founded and led by [yshalsager](https://github.com/yshalsager).
+This is a standalone community-driven project made for Realme users, founded and led by [yshalsager](https://github.com/yshalsager).

 Realme Updater is an open-source project, we welcome any contributions.
 You can head to the sources at [GitHub](https://github.com/RealmeUpdater).

-Also, do mind that this project requires a lot of efforts, sleepless nights and strenuous perseverance.
+Also, do mind that this project requires a lot of effort, sleepless nights and strenuous perseverance.
 If you appreciate the projects, please consider donating via [available methods](/donate/).

 For issue reports and feature requests, report on [GitHub](https://github.com/RealmeUpdater) repository or using [telegram](https://t.me/yshalsager).